nicholas-net/nicholas-net/README.md

 # Hello, I'm Nicholas! 👋

-I'm a highly motivated Computer Science student eager to kick-start my career in software development.
-With a strong academic foundation and a passion for technology, I am excited to contribute my skills to innovative projects and learn from experienced professionals.
+Computer Science student with a strong academic foundation and a passion for technology.
+I am excited to contribute my skills to innovative projects and learn from experienced professionals.

 ## About Me